-In general, systemwide upgrades are usually valued at around $500 a piece, or more if you can clear a high-profile route like Los Angeles to Sydney.
-Since an Executive Platinum gets 4 of these upgrades upon requalification, that is approximately $2,000 of value.
+In general, systemwide upgrades are usually valued at around $500 apiece, or more if you can clear a high-profile route like Los Angeles (LAX) to Sydney (SYD).
+Since an Executive Platinum can choose 4 of these upgrades upon requalification, that is approximately $2,000 of value.

-If you’re taking advantage of all the Platinum Pro benefits as described above, you’re looking at somewhere around $5,830 in value over the course of the year.
+If you’re taking advantage of all the Platinum Pro benefits as described above and in our article covering the value of upgrades and seating, you’re looking at over $5,200 in value over the course of the year.

-With Platinum Pro requiring $9,000 in spending a year, this shows you can easily make up 2/3 of that spending in benefits, which makes reaching Platinum Pro an easier decision for frequent flyers.
+With Platinum Pro requiring $7,000 in spending a year (due to the 2021 reduced requirements), this shows you can easily make up most of that spending in benefits, which makes reaching Platinum Pro an easier decision for frequent flyers.